Tor Lundvall: Art

 His oil paintings are quite vivid and luminous due to his use of vibrant colors and the strong tension created between light and shadow.
 Lundvall's imagery is mostly inspired by rural northeastern American landscapes which he inhabits with imaginative figures and isolated individuals.
 His canvases often depict serene environments with an underlying sense of menace.

-Tor first came into the public eye in the early 1990s through his art exhibitions in New York and after creating the CD artwork for various musicians, including several projects for Tony Wakeford's dark folk group Sol Invictus (band).
+Tor first came into the public eye in the early 1990s through his art exhibitions in New York and after creating the CD artwork for various musicians, including several projects for Tony Wakeford's dark folk group Sol Invictus.

-Lundvall has also produced cover art for Gonzalo Rubalcaba's "Solo" CD (2006) and Miles Davis's "The Blue Note and Capitol Recordings" CD box-set reissue (1993), both released on Blue Note Records.
-His paintings have also been featured on the covers of the March 2007 and July 2008 issues of Asimov's Science Fiction Magazine.
+Lundvall has also produced cover art for Gonzalo Rubalcaba's Solo CD (2006) and Miles Davis's The Blue Note and Capitol Recordings CD box-set reissue (1993), both released on Blue Note Records.
+His paintings have also been featured on the covers of the March 2007 and July 2008 issues of Asimov's Science Fiction magazine.
+Lundvall went on to create many of his own cover artworks.

 Music

-A resident of Wyckoff, New Jersey, Lundvall is also a musician, and his compositions are often described as Dark ambient.
-His first album, "Passing Through Alone" (1997) was co-produced with his brother Kurt Lundvall and could be categorized in the Industrial music genre, as it shared little in common musically with subsequent releases.
-At the time "Passing Through Alone" was only available at Lundvall's gallery showings, but is now available again through his website.
+A resident of Wyckoff, New Jersey, Lundvall is also a musician, and his compositions are often described as dark ambient.
+His first album, Passing Through Alone (1997) was co-produced with his brother Kurt Lundvall and could be categorized in the Industrial music genre, as it shared little in common musically with subsequent releases.
+At the time Passing Through Alone was only available at Lundvall's gallery showings, but is now available again through his website.

-Lundvall's music came to prominence with the release of "Autumn Calls" (1998), a collaboration with Tony Wakeford released on the now defunct British record label World Serpent Distribution.
-Three solo albums followed, continuing the seasons-themed concept: "Ice" (1999), "The Mist" (2001) and "Under the Shadows of Trees" (2003).
+Described by BrooklynVegan as an "ambient wizard", Lundvall came to prominence as a recording artist with the release of Autumn Calls (1998), a collaboration with Tony Wakeford released on the now defunct British record label World Serpent Distribution.
+Three solo albums followed, continuing the seasons-themed concept: Ice (1999), The Mist (2001) and Under the Shadows of Trees (2003).

-After the demise of World Serpent in 2004, Tor Lundvall released his recordings through the American label Strange Fortune until November 2008.
-His major releases for Strange Fortune included "Last Light" (2004), "Empty City" (2006) and the "Yule" EP (2006).
-"Empty City" featured Lundvall's first attempt at an instrumental approach for an entire album.
-In 2009, Tor began working with another American label Dais Records, which released his albums "Sleeping and Hiding" (2009), "The Shipyard" (2012) and "The Park" (2015) in vinyl format.
-Dais Records also released three CD box sets by Lundvall, "The Seasons Unfold" (2011), "Structures and Solitude" (2013) and "Nature Laughs As Time Slips By (2016).
-All of Tor Lundvall's recordings are mastered by his brother Kurt Lundvall.
+After the demise of World Serpent in 2004, Lundvall released his recordings through the American label Strange Fortune until November 2008.
+His major releases for Strange Fortune included Last Light (2004), Empty City (2006) and the Yule EP (2006).
+Lundvall developed a "trademark, soft falsetto" voice, although Empty City features his first attempt at a largely instrumental approach for an entire album.
+In 2009, he began working with another American label Dais Records, which released the albums Sleeping and Hiding (2009), The Shipyard (2012) and The Park (2015) in vinyl format.
+Dais also released three CD box sets by Lundvall, The Seasons Unfold (2011), Structures and Solitude (2013) and Nature Laughs As Time Slips By (2016).
+All of Lundvall's recordings are mastered by his brother Kurt.
+He returned to vocal music with A Dark Place (2018).
+Witness Marks, an LP of Lundvall material remixed by John B. McLemore (subject of the podcast S-Town), was also released in 2018.